Pages

 - – 2 Track Costs – latest published article from www.tautonline.com www.lrta.org

-- 1 tram light rail track installation costs £20-£30 m per km is a good ball-park figure.
+- 1 tram light rail track installation costs £10m/km for new light rail tech, £20-£30 m per km conventional tram£10m for new light rail tech

 - 15th October Publ, 11th in sequence of letters in Chronicle.
 John Edison, Sheila Hillman